nduevans/cdk-github-cicd/README.md

-# AWS CDK / Typescript / Codepipeline with unit-tests Example
+# AWS CDK / Typescript / CI/CD AWS CodePipeline with unit-tests Example

 AWS CDK (Infrastructure as Code) You can use this template to start your CI/CD-ed project for deploying serverless applications in AWS - Lambda, DynamoDB, APIGateway, etc